tekosds/chat/README.md

 application should be runnable on JVM i decided to use Java Spring Boot framework because it allow us easy creation of application that are ready to be deployed and running on different environments.
+   For frontend i decided to use react library because of react simplicity and flexibility.
+Also react have great support and very big and helpfull community.

    The request for the application is to be run with docker compose so i created docker and docker-compose files where necessary configuration is set so when app is started it will create necessary containers